Kuhli loach

-The True Kuhli loach (Pangio kuhlii), occasionally referred to as Eel Loach, is a small eel-like freshwater fish belonging to the loach family (Cobitidae).
-They originate from the island of Jawa in Indonesia.
-This snake-like creature is very slender and nocturnal.
+The true Kuhli loach (Pangio kuhlii), which can be used synonymously with "coolie" loach, occasionally referred to as eel loach, is a small eel-like freshwater fish belonging to the loach family (Cobitidae).
+They originate from the island of Java in Indonesia.
+This serpentine, worm-shaped creature is very slender and nocturnal.
+Its distinctive orange-pink coloration with triangular black stripes and long lifespan makes it a popular aquarium species.